thenumbernine/hydro-cl-lua/README.md

 - Maxwell equations from Trangenstein's book

 TODO:
+- get divergence-free on ideal MHD
+- why when you run Orszag-Tang in the Maxwell simulator does it explode at different random times?
 - get two-fluid EMHD working (currently has
 - get potential forces for Euler equations working
 - get self-gravitation for Euler equations working